-Serving Pages · Cloudflare Pages docs
+Serving Pages

 Single-page app (SPA) rendering

-If your project doesn't include a top-level
+If your project does not include a top-level

-404.html file, Pages assumes that you're deploying a single-page application.
+404.html file, Pages assumes that you are deploying a single-page application.
 This includes frameworks like React, Vue, and Angular.
 Pages' default single-page application behavior matches all incoming paths to the root (

 /), allowing you to capture URLs like